 By popular request, this page is begun: a basic primer on playing the tremolo harmonica.
-This primer attempts to cover the so-called solo-tuned tremolo, because this writer does not like the limitations of Richter tuning.
+This primer attempts to cover the so-called solo system tremolo and its relatives, generally excepting the Richter system.
 But if anyone would like to contribute instruction or instruction-related comments for Richter-tuned tremolo, this would be very welcome.
-There is also a numbering system now, only on Hohner Echo Celeste tremolos; a brief discussion of it is now here.

 Tremolo harmonicas come in a few different shapes and sizes.
 However, all of them look more or less like this one:

 The above photo was taken of a Suzuki Humming Tremolo, a very good harmonica, and definitely recommended.
 Suzuki Humming Tremolos have one advantage over most others: the markings, which on this harmonica refers to the tonic notes.
 The instrument pictured above happens to be in the key of G, and therefore the tonic notes, the white notes, are the G's.
 If you blow into one of the white holes in a Suzuki Humming Tremolo keyed to G, you will hear the note G. But the rest is a little different.
 Read on!

 The tonic notes are important, because songs in general often begin, end, or both begin and end, on the tonic note of the key in which they are played and sung.
 The “key” of a song, for those who have never heard of such an animal, is basically the particular set of do-re-mi-fa-so-la-ti-do notes which a song is to be played.
 A good explanation of the origin and need for do-re-mi-fa-so-la-ti-do is outside the purview of this document; however, I have three ways for you to get a sufficient idea: look into the general music theory applied to many instruments; see a good Wikipedia entry; or see the movie “The Sound Of Music”, you'll know the spot when you see it :-).